affinidi/affinidi-cli/README.md

 ## Quick Start

-To start using our privacy preserving tools, please follow the next two steps:
+To start using our privacy-preserving tools, please follow the next two steps:

 1. authenticate by creating an account, or logging in to your account if you already have one
 2. create a project, or activate a project if you already created one